 Jay Alan Sekulow is Chief Counsel for the American Center for Law and Justice (ACLJ), a law firm and educational organization that specializes in constitutional law.
-He is also Chief Counsel of the European Center for Law and Justice (ECLJ).
+He is also Chief Counsel of the European Centre for Law and Justice (ECLJ).

 An accomplished and respected judicial advocate, Sekulow has presented oral argument before the U.S. Supreme Court in numerous cases in defense of constitutional freedoms.